pranka02/speech_recognition/README.md

 ## Learning Models

 ### Deep Neural Network
-A 3 layer deep neural network in python was implemented to do the classification.
+A 3 layer deep neural network was implemented in TensorFlow to do the classification.